aldreth/tarrant.org.uk/_posts/2005-11-24-wednesday-night-trinny-susannah.md

 tags: []
 comments: []
 ---

-<p>We seem to have got into a routine of all watching What Not to Wear every Wednesday evening, even though it goes on too late for a school night!</p>
+We seem to have got into a routine of all watching What Not to Wear every Wednesday evening, even though it goes on too late for a school night!

-<p>We all love laughing at the terrible "before" parts, and marvelling at the transformation at the end of each show.
-I realise that I don't have a leg to stand on in the fashion stakes, but it's still funny.
-As these reality tv makeover shows go it isn't too bad, and sometimes the changes in people's self-confidence, like last night,  is astonishing.</p>
+We all love laughing at the terrible \"before\" parts, and marvelling at the transformation at the end of each show.
+I realise that I don\'t have a leg to stand on in the fashion stakes, but it\'s still funny.
+As these reality tv makeover shows go it isn\'t too bad, and sometimes the changes in people\'s self-confidence, like last night, is astonishing.